alfski/ViewSyncEffect/README.md

 `<script src="ViewSyncEffect.js"></script>`

+When reading the examples files I comment with "Alf" any major changes.

 ##How to use/implement these demo's

 Place ViewSyncEffect.js, lglion.html and lgpompei.html into the /examples/ folder in the potree distribution